| 10 Jun - 12 Jun 2017|

 General information about FIE licences can be found on the Documents and Policies area of this web site.

 Entry to overseas tournaments where Australia is invited to enter a number of fencers, or a team, will appear on this website approximately four months prior to the event date.
 They appear in the Calls for Nominations part of this website, or - where there is no formal nomination process mandated - through an alternative process (see here).
 Nominations will go through a selection process, most commonly according to the Selection Policy.
 Examples of this type of event include World, Zone, and Oceania Championships.
 Each Nomination invitation carries its own specific conditions, but basically it requires that fencers have no debts with the AFF, an acknowledgement of team obligations, FIE license, etc.

 Entry to European Fencing Circuit Events requires registration, and payment of the associated fee.
 Entry to Asian Circuit Events requries an FCA licence.

-In summary, these are the steps required for entry to EFC or FIE events:
+In summary, these are the steps required for entry to EFC, FIE, or any other "Category E" events:

 2. Add your Passport in the AFF Portal ("My Passports"), and wait for it to be verified.

 4. Add your Official Photo in the AFF Portal ("Official Photo"), and wait for it to be verified - note that is is not your athlete bio photo.